-DLP focuses on the role of leadership in forming locally-legitimate institutions that can promote development outcomes – from sustainable growth, to political stability and inclusive social development.
+The Developmental Leadership Program (DLP) focuses on the role of leadership in forming locally-legitimate institutions that can promote development outcomes – from making change happen to supporting sustainable outcomes to inclusive social development.

 DLP is funded by the Australian Department of Foreign Affairs and Trade (DFAT) through a strategic partnership between the Development Policy Division, the University of Birmingham and La Trobe University.
-DLP is now in its third phase (2019-2021).
+DLP is now in its third phase (2019-2023).
 As an international collaboration, we work in partnership with local researchers across the world.